Gamify-IT/docs/dev-manuals/architecture/lecturer-interface/README.md

 - `assets`: Contains assets like pictures
 - `components`: Contains re-usable Vue components
-- `dummy`: Dummy data like code snippets and their solution
 - `models`: Contains the data models
 - `service`: Contains the game logic
 - `store`: Interacts with the vue state store vuex (currently unused)